-Confession: This recipe for these pumpkin cupcakes is not my own.
-I really wish I could claim that I figured this one out, but I have to give credit where credit is due, and the pumpkin cupcake credit does not fall to me.
+Confession: This recipe for these paleo pumpkin pie cupcakes is not my own.
+I really wish I could claim that I figured this one out, but I have to give credit where credit is due, and the paleo pumpkin pie cupcake credit does not fall to me.

-A few weeks ago, one of the gyms I coach at did a little “pregnancy WOD”/baby shower at the gym.
+When I was pregnant with my son, one of the gyms I was coaching at did a little “pregnancy WOD”/baby shower at the gym.
 Everyone had to do a workout carrying a “baby,” which was actually a 20# med ball, which was also as close as we could get to the actual 25# I had gained at the time of the shower.

 The best part, however, was that they had gotten a member of the gym, who also happens to be a pastry chef at a local restaurant, to make us cupcakes for after the workout.
 Because really, when you’re pregnant, what workout shouldn’t be followed by cupcakes?

-This amazing baker made us two different cupcakes – these pumpkin cupcakes with a cinnamon meringue icing, and another batch of lemon-lavender cupcakes, which were equally amazing in a totally different way.
-(She was nice enough to share that recipe with me too, but you’ll have to wait a bit for it, I don’t want to overload you with dessert recipes so close to the holidays!)
+This amazing baker made us two different cupcakes – these paleo pumpkin pie cupcakes with a cinnamon meringue icing, and another batch of Lemon-Lavender Cupcakes, which were equally amazing in a totally different way.

 Now, I modified this recipe slightly, but I think for the better – I increased the amounts so you get double the amount of cupcakes.
 Because the only thing better than half the cupcakes is double the cupcakes.
 Or something like that.